TheMosquito/MMS_Helper/README.md

    `YOUR_SERVICE_VERSION` - the version of your dependent MMS consuming Service

    `MMS_HELPER_SHARED_VOLUME`  - a Docker volume for these conainers to share.

+     Note that if you use a host **directory** here instead of a **volume name**, then you need to ensure the directory is writeable by the contaiiner processes (which run under a different user ID).

-     Note: you need to mount this in your consuming Service, e.g., in your Service defiinition's deployment string, use something like this:
+     Note also that you need to mount this in your consuming Service, e.g., in you Service defiinition's **deployment string**, use something to the binding shown below.
+Please see the [deployment string documentation](https://github.com/open-horizon/anax/blob/master/docs/deployment_string.md) for more details.

 ``` bash
        "binds": ["$MMS_HELPER_SHARED_VOLUME:/CONTAINER_DIR:ro"]
 ```

-     Note also that if you use a host directory here instead of a volume name, then you need to ensure the directory is writeable by the contaiiner processes (which run under a different user ID).

    `YOUR_OBJECT_TYPE` - the object type name for MMS_Helper to monitor